MrProgrammist/Reed-Solomon-encoder-decoder/README.md

 # Reed-Solomon-encoder-decoder
-This is simple example of Reed-Solomon encoder and decoder with Qt GUI
+This is simple example of Reed-Solomon encoder and decoder with Qt

 You can see GUI examples using the links below: